AheadEggs/Hitleap-Multi-Viewers/README.md

 # Basic Info

 This is a modified version of the original Hitleap Viewer software that allows you to run multiple copies of it on the same computer.
+This software is currently working (in 2018).

 ### How It Works